jhaver25/AI-Coding-Projects/AI-Prompt-Engineering-Guide.md

 **Example**

-<p>*User*: Assume you are an IT support specialist for a large telecoms company.
+<p> *User*: Assume you are an IT support specialist for a large telecoms company.
 Assume you are speaking to an elderly person with relatively little knowledge of how your website, or websites in general, work.
-How do I request a technician to come to my house?
+How do I request a technician to come to my house?<br>
 *Assistant*: You can use our website to book a technician from your computer, but I know that can be difficult if you're unfamiliar with the website's layout.
 Instead, I recommend calling us at the following phone number so we can walk you through the booking process step-by-step: (phone number) </p>